CCCKW/stark/README.md

 # Installation

-We suggest creating a new python environment to install STARK before installation and STARK is based on python≥3.9
+We suggest creating a new python environment to install STARK before installation and STARK is based on python≥3.9.

+stark can only be installed on the linux.

 ```shell